Klaas Bruinsma (drug lord): Career

 After his release in 1987, Bruinsma restructured his drug organization and branched out into hotels, casinos, gaming, brothels, and other "legitimate" forms of business.
 Etienne Urka replaced Thea Moear as Bruinsma's main business partner, a new division for exploitation of gambling machines was formed under the supervision of Sam Klepper and John Mieremet, and Roy Adkins was appointed leader of the drug division.
 During this period, André Brilleman was accused of theft; he was brutally murdered by Hugo Ferrol, a competing hashish trader and Thea Moear's husband, and his body was encased in concrete and dumped in the river Waal.

 By the end of the 1980s, Bruinsma became the largest drug trader in European history.
 His organization was generating around a million Dutch guilders per day (roughly US$500,000 at that time).
 Given his large success, Bruinsma was contemplating retirement to dedicate himself to his passion and hobby of sailing.
-However, he wanted to right his previous wrong from 1979, and planned to transport 45 tons of hashish from Pakistan into Holland, a much larger amount than what he was arrested for previously.
+However, he wanted to right his previous wrong from 1979, and planned to transport 45 tons of hashish from Pakistan into the Netherlands, a much larger amount than what he was arrested for previously.
 The shipment had a street value of 400 million Dutch guilders (US$200 million at the time).
 This operation was dubbed "The Big Mountain" by Bruinsma and his close associates.
 However, the operation was unsuccessful and the shipment was seized upon arrival in the Netherlands.
 After the failure of the operation, Bruinsma started using cocaine and began extorting other Dutch criminals.

 Bruinsma and his gang often hung out at the Amsterdam luxury brothel Yab Yum.
 In 1990, Bruinsma and his associate Roy Adkins fought in the brothel after one of their operations had gone sour; shots were fired but nobody was injured and nobody talked to the police.
 Adkins was assassinated later that year.
 A newspaper article in 2006 reported that true ownership of the brothel had long been in the hands of organized crime figures, beginning with Bruinsma, who called it "the club house."
 After Bruinsma's death in 1991, his associates Sam Klepper and John Mieremet and the Dutch Hells Angels took over control of the club.